 The human brain is not endowed with pre-established neural networks for reading.
 Consequently, it is a skill that requires learning to associate graphic symbols (vision), sounds (hearing) and meanings (semantic memory).

-The mental representations of these three contents are made in specific networks, so that reading would imply the creation of new connections between circuits of these networks, which are directly influenced by executive functions.
-Table 2, according to De la Peña (2016), shows the brain areas involved in reading and their functions.
+The mental representations of these three contents are carried out in specific networks, so reading would imply the creation of new connections between circuits of these networks in which executive functions directly influence.
+In Table 2, according to De la Peña (2016), the brain areas involved in reading and their functions can be seen.

 Functional circuits of the reading process